jsphweid/whichString/README.md

 - will the web audio smoothing help?
 - still memory leaking?
 - need a way to take out silent parts of training data...
+- create a 'loading model' spinner and load weights on aws if not local

 ## python dependencies